fdioDocs/vpp-docs/docs/reference/vppcontainers/settingENV.rst

 In the :ref:`vppVagrantfile`, you can see these same ENV variables used (discussed on the next page).

-Adding your own ENV variable is easy.
-For example, if you wanted to setup proxies for your VM, you would add lines in this script containing the **export** commands found in the :ref:`building VPP commands section <buildingcommands>`.
+Adding your own ENV variables is easy.
+For example, if you wanted to setup proxies for your VM, you would add to this file the **export** commands found in the :ref:`building VPP commands section <buildingcommands>`.
 Note that this only works if the ENV variable is defined in the :ref:`vppVagrantfile`.

-Once you're finished with your *env.sh* script, and you're in the directory containing the script, *run* the script to define the ENV variables with:
+Once you're finished with *env.sh* script, and you are in the directory containing *env.sh*, run the script to set the ENV variables with:

 .. code-block:: shell